open2b/scriggo-site/site/what-is-scriggo.md

 Scriggo is the most powerful template engine for Go:

-* support inheritance, macros, partials, imports and contextual autoescaping.
+* Support inheritance, macros, partials, imports and contextual autoescaping.
-* native support for Markdown, inside or without HTML.
+* Native support for Markdown, inside or without HTML.
-* use the Go as advanced template scripting language.
+* Use the Go as advanced template scripting language.
-* static type checking to catch errors as early as possible, and not at runtime.
+* Static type checking to catch errors as early as possible, and not at runtime.
-* allow importing Go packages in templates.
+* Allow importing Go packages in templates.
-* templates compiled to bytecode and executed on the Scriggo virtual machine.
+* Templates compiled to bytecode and executed on the Scriggo virtual machine.

 Scriggo has a simple and familiar syntax that is quick to learn whether you know Go or not yet.
 Documentation does not assume you already know Go, but by reading the Scriggo documentation you can also learn Go.